dschwartzAI/agentai-mcp-server/README.md

 - Check Vercel deployment logs if issues occur
 - Verify your GitHub repository is public or Vercel has access

+## Important: Authentication Setup

+### 1. Configure Agent.AI API Token

+Your MCP server requires an Agent.AI API token to authenticate with Agent.AI services:

+1. Get your API token from [Agent.AI](https://agent.ai)
+2. Go to your Vercel project dashboard
+3. Click "Settings" → "Environment Variables"
+4. Add a new variable:
+   - **Name**: `API_TOKEN`
+   - **Value**: Your Agent.AI API token
+5. Redeploy the project

-## Important: Disable Vercel Authentication
+### 2. Disable Vercel Authentication

-To allow external access to your MCP server, you MUST disable authentication in Vercel:
+To allow external access to your MCP server, you MUST disable Vercel's built-in authentication:

 1. Go to your Vercel project dashboard
 2. Click "Settings" → "Security"
 3. Disable "Password Protection" and "Vercel Authentication"
-4. Save changes and redeploy
+4. Save changes

-This ensures your app can call the MCP server without authentication barriers.
+### 3. Test Authentication

+After setup, your endpoints will return:
+- ✅ `"authentication": "configured"` - Ready to use
+- ❌ `"authentication": "missing"` - API_TOKEN required